 Federal Realty Investment Trust (FRT) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the real estate investment trust had lost 5.24% over the past month, lagging the Finance sector's gain of 2.59% and the S&P 500's loss of 1.81% in that time.
+Prior to today's trading, shares of the real estate investment trust had lost 7.7% over the past month.
+This has lagged the Finance sector's loss of 1.57% and the S&P 500's loss of 7.66% in that time.

-It is also important to note the recent changes to analyst estimates for Federal Realty Investment Trust.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Federal Realty Investment Trust should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.16% higher within the past month.
-Federal Realty Investment Trust is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.16% higher.
+Federal Realty Investment Trust is currently sporting a Zacks Rank of #2 (Buy).

-It is also worth noting that FRT currently has a PEG ratio of 2.18.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The REIT and Equity Trust - Retail was holding an average PEG ratio of 2.18 at yesterday's closing price.
+We can also see that FRT currently has a PEG ratio of 2.17.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+FRT's industry had an average PEG ratio of 2.17 as of yesterday's close.

 Zacks Names "Single Best Pick to Double"